Jan-Oliver/wg_gesucht_scraper/README.md

 ### Specify which city to scrape

 Example for Munich to clarify the usage.
-Other examples are also given to give a head start.
+Other examples are also provided in the `main.py` to give a head start.

 ```python
 base_url_to_scrape = base_url_munich